getk2/user-extended-fields-for-k2/README.md

 You can grab the latest release here: http://goo.gl/LfWMly (v4.0 - released May 22nd, 2020)

 To install this K2 plugin, download the file in your computer and then head over to the Joomla installer and choose to upload the file you just downloaded.

+## CHANGELOG

+v4.0 - released May 22nd, 2020
+- Major rewrite for the plugin
+- Now features ~30 social providers
+- Removed deprecated social providers (Picasa, Google Plus etc.)
+- Updated all icons with a new SVG based set